threefoldtech/info_grid/src/documentation/faq/faq.md

 You need the bootstrap image device plugged in every time you reboot a 3Node and it's a good practice to keep it plugged in all the time.
 The technical explanation is: (1) at first boot, it creates a minimum requirement on SSD which is used as cache (2) each time the system restarts it reuses this SSD piece but Zero-OS bootstrap is also needed to download the last image.
 Indeed, image is not stored on the machine and also no boot loader is installed.

-### When I set my farm on the ThreeFold Dashboard with polkadot.js, it asks for a Stellar payout address.
-What should I write?

-The easiest method would be to write the address on your ThreeFold Connect App.
-You can also write any address that is on the Stellar blockchain and has a trustline enabled with ThreeFold Token.

 ### It's written that my node is using 100% of HRU.
 What does it mean?

 HRU stands for your HDD space available.
 It means that you are using 100% of the HDD space available, or equivalently that you have no HDD on your system.

-### On the ThreeFold Explorer, I only see half of the virtual cores or threads my 3Node has, what can I do?
+### On the ThreeFold Node Finder, I only see half of the virtual cores or threads my 3Node has, what can I do?

 Check in the BIOS settings and make sure you have enabled Virtual Cores (or Hyper Threading/Logical Cores).

-### Why are the 3Nodes' resources different on the ThreeFold Explorer and the ThreeFold Dashboard?
+### Why are the 3Nodes' resources different on the ThreeFold Node Finder and the ThreeFold Dashboard?

 There is a difference because one shows the resources in GiB and the other in GB.
 It's just a way to display information, the resources are ultimately the same, but shown differently.
 1 GiB = 1.073741824 GB.